jbprek/KubeWorks/CKAD/dgkanatsios/CKAD-exercises1.22/e.application_environ_conf_security.md

-### SEC-CTX.1  Security context, pod level and container level setting
+### SCTX.2  Security context, container capabilities

 In namespace sctx
 Create the YAML for an nginx pod that has the capabilities "NET_ADMIN", "SYS_TIME" added on its single container